 “The Will of Henry Travis, dated 29th May 1706, stated that all his lands in Yorkshire and Lincolnshire should support a Charity to certain poor children of Hatfield, Thorne and Wroot.
 The Travis Charity was established in 1710 in order to implement the terms of this will.”1

-The Travis Charity is still in existence today and is known as the Travis Trust.
+The Travis Charity is still in existence today and is known as the Travis Educational Foundation.
 The Trust built three schools, one in each of the three villages mentioned in the will.

 Over the years. the Travis school in Hatfield has occupied three different sites within the village.
 The first site was on the land which is now occupied by the Ingram Arms Public House.
 The second site was on Cuckoo Lane and is now occupied by Hatfield Town Council.
 The third site was built opposite the town council building in 1963.
 In September 2011, the school amalgamated with the junior school situated higher up Cuckoo Lane to become Travis St Lawrence CE Primary School.
 It continues to operate on two sites.

 Both school buildings are set in attractive grounds with mature trees, cultivated gardens, wild areas and sports pitches.